Top Gift Card Statistics In 2025 (Market Data & Trends)

 Esha Saxena is a seasoned writer and editor with over six years of experience in the game.
 She has a Master?s in Communication and Media Studies and a knack for crafting absurdly effective content.
 When she's not busy churning out killer content, you can find her curled up with a good book, spending time in the great outdoors, or diving down the Reddit rabbit hole.
 Her work has been featured in The Chicago Tribune, Baltimore Sun, and MSN, among others.

-<div class='toc'><ul><li><a href=#Gift-Card-Statistics-2025-(Editor’s-Picks)><b>Gift Card Statistics 2025 (Editor’s Picks)</b></li><li><a href=#Current-Gift-Card-Market-Trends><b>Current Gift Card Market Trends</b></li><li><a href=#Consumer-Preferences><b>Consumer Preferences</b></li><p> <a href=#Popular-Gift-Card-Categories>Popular Gift Card Categories</p><p> <a href=#Trends-in-Consumer-Spending-on-Gift-Cards>Trends in Consumer Spending on Gift Cards</p><p> <a href=#Emerging-gift-card-markets>Emerging gift card markets</p><li><a href=#Key-statistics-on-gift-card-usage><b>Key statistics on gift card usage</b></li><p> <a href=#Top-retailers-by-gift-card-sales>Top retailers by gift card sales</p><p> <a href=#Digital-vs.-physical-gift-card-statistics>Digital vs. physical gift card statistics</p><p> <a href=#Sustainable-Gift-Card-Statistics>Sustainable Gift Card Statistics</p><p> <a href=#Unused-gift-card-statistics>Unused gift card statistics</p><p> <a href=#Gift-card-redemption-statistics>Gift card redemption statistics</p><li><a href=#Demographics-and-buying-patterns-><b>Demographics and buying patterns </b></li><p> <a href=#Age-and-gender-distribution-of-gift-card-buyers>Age and gender distribution of gift card buyers</p><p> <a href=#Seasonal-trends-in-gift-cards>Seasonal trends in gift cards</p><p> <a href=#Average-spend-per-transaction-for-gift-cards>Average spend per transaction for gift cards</p><li><a href=#Gift-Card-Sales-by-Store-Type><b>Gift Card Sales by Store Type</b></li><li><a href=#Case-Studies-of-Successful-Gift-Card-Programs><b>Case Studies of Successful Gift Card Programs</b></li><p> <a href=#Starbucks-gift-card-case-study>Starbucks gift card case study</p><p> <a href=#Amazon-gift-cards-case-study>Amazon gift cards case study</p><p> <a href=#Target-gift-card-case-study>Target gift card case study</p><p> <a href=#Sephora-gift-card-case-study>Sephora gift card case study</p><li><a href=#Wrapping-Up><b>Wrapping Up</b></li></ul></div>
+<div class='toc'><ul><li><a href=#Gift-Card-Statistics-2026-(Editor's-Picks)><b>Gift Card Statistics 2026 (Editor's Picks)</b></li><li><a href=#Global-Gift-Card-Market-Size-(2026)><b>Global Gift Card Market Size (2026)</b></li><li><a href=#US-Gift-Card-Market-Size-(2026)><b>US Gift Card Market Size (2026)</b></li><li><a href=#Consumer-Preferences><b>Consumer Preferences</b></li><p> <a href=#Popular-Gift-Card-Categories>Popular Gift Card Categories</p><p> <a href=#Trends-in-Consumer-Spending-on-Gift-Cards>Trends in Consumer Spending on Gift Cards</p><p> <a href=#Emerging-Gift-Card-Market-Trends>Emerging Gift Card Market Trends</p><li><a href=#Key-statistics-on-gift-card-usage><b>Key statistics on gift card usage</b></li><p> <a href=#Top-retailers-by-gift-card-sales>Top retailers by gift card sales</p><p> <a href=#Digital-vs.-physical-gift-card-statistics>Digital vs. physical gift card statistics</p><p> <a href=#Sustainable-Gift-Card-Statistics>Sustainable Gift Card Statistics</p><p> <a href=#Unused-gift-card-statistics>Unused gift card statistics</p><p> <a href=#Gift-card-redemption-statistics>Gift card redemption statistics</p><li><a href=#Demographics-and-buying-patterns-><b>Demographics and buying patterns </b></li><p> <a href=#Age-and-gender-distribution-of-gift-card-buyers>Age and gender distribution of gift card buyers</p><p> <a href=#Seasonal-trends-in-gift-cards>Seasonal trends in gift cards</p><p> <a href=#Average-spend-per-transaction-for-gift-cards>Average spend per transaction for gift cards</p><li><a href=#Gift-Card-Sales-by-Store-Type><b>Gift Card Sales by Store Type</b></li><li><a href=#Case-Studies-of-Successful-Gift-Card-Programs><b>Case Studies of Successful Gift Card Programs</b></li><p> <a href=#Starbucks-gift-card-case-study>Starbucks gift card case study</p><p> <a href=#Amazon-gift-cards-case-study>Amazon gift cards case study</p><p> <a href=#Target-gift-card-case-study>Target gift card case study</p><p> <a href=#Sephora-gift-card-case-study>Sephora gift card case study</p><p> <a href=#Macy's-gift-card-case-study>Macy's gift card case study</p></ul></div>

 Related Articles